 On the 1 October 2007 the Council took over responsibility for on-street parking within the District, under the control of a county wide Parking Board.
 Under this arrangement, expenditure relating to the function, including set up costs of the Districts and the County, are to be offset against future revenue streams.
 Any surplus generated from activities within a District is transferred to the Board.
 These funds are then reallocated by the Board to the Districts to finance improvements in parking and traffic management.
 Until revenue streams are sufficient to cover set up and running costs, these balances will be borne by the District and County Council.
-The Authority's share of this deficit remains at £146k, which includes the deficit for the first 12 month period (1st October 2007 - 30 September 2008) and the initial set-up costs.

-Ascent Housing LLP - (Registered Company No OC358084)
+Ascent Housing LLP - (Registered Company No OC358082)

 Ascent Housing LLP was incorporated as a Limited Liability Partnership on 21 September 2010 and is classified as a joint venture given the contractual need that each party has to agree all policy decisions.
 Its primary role is to provide affordable housing throughout the Staffordshire Moorlands.
+It is the accounts of Ascent Housing LLP that are consolidated with those of the Authority to produce the Group Accounts.

 The Council has 49% of the shareholding in this company and appoints two out of the four executive board directors.
-The remaining shares are held by Your Housing.
+The remaining shares are held by Your Housing Group.
 Profits are to be distributed according to shareholding.
-The company has a net worth of £6.280 million as at 31 March 2013 and returned an operating profit for the year of £0.191 million
+The company has a net worth of \pounds 12.330 million as at 31 March 2014 and returned an operating loss for the year of \pounds 430,000.